Jared Isaacman, who led the first all-private astronaut mission to orbit, has commissioned 3 more flights from SpaceX

 Isaacman and SpaceX did not disclose how much he was paying for the flights, though the figure could easily be several hundred million dollars.
 He also wouldn’t say exactly how much the Inspiration4 mission cost, except that the price was less than $200 million.

 In addition to the first commercial spacewalk, Isaacman said the first Polaris mission would endeavor “to go farther than anyone’s gone since we last walked on the moon — in the highest Earth orbit that anyone’s ever flown.”
+The record was set in 1966 by the Gemini 11 crew, which flew to 853 miles, the highest altitude for any non-lunar crewed mission, according to NASA.

 The flight, which would take off from the Kennedy Space Center in Florida, would require a license from the Federal Aviation Administration.
 But the FAA considers only the safety of people and property on the ground in granting such approval and not the risks their activities in space might pose to the crew.